Mega Millions jackpot tops $1 billion after no one won $830 million grand prize

 How much is the payout after taxes?

-Meanwhile, even if you somehow beat the odds, you won't get $830 million.
+Meanwhile, even if you somehow beat the odds, you won't get the full payout.
 First, that's the amount for winners who take the annuity option, paid over 30 annual payments.
-But winners typically opt for cash, which for this drawing would pay out an estimated $488 million.
+But winners typically opt for cash, which for this drawing would pay out an estimated $602.5 million.

 "Some people like the idea of having something consistent over time," but in recent years "just about everyone has chosen the cash option prize," Kilbane said.

-And then there are federal taxes, which she said would leave winnings of $351 million.
+And then there are federal taxes, which cut the payout even further.
 State taxes also could cut into that amount depending on where the winner lives.
 Still a fortune, but a smaller fortune.

 That also doesn't account for the possibility that someone else will match the winning numbers, meaning they would need to divide even those smaller winnings in half or more, depending on the number of lucky players.